itsnikhil/blog/content/projects/form-auto-submitter.md

 2. Hit **Ctrl+Shift+F** or Click on the extension icon
 3. **Set a deadline**
 4. Click **Save**
-5. By default you have to form auto submitter is disabled. **Enable the toggle!**
+5. By default form auto submitter is disabled. **Enable the toggle!**
 6. Count down timer will appear

 Extension will automatically submit the form for you at that given time in the background even if you are not on that tab